Akbar-ds/Augmented-Reality/README.md

 # Augmented Reality:
 This augmented reality application uses OpenCV to overlay an image onto a live webcam feed by detecting keypoints and matching descriptors with the ORB algorithm and FLANN matcher.
 When enough matches are found, a homography matrix aligns the augmenting image with the input image's keypoints for a seamless overlay.
-The real-time output can be terminated with the 'Esc' key.

 ## Table of Content
   * [Interface](#interface)